petersulyok/smfc/README.md

  - CPU zone (FAN1, FAN2, etc.)
  - HD or peripheral zone (FANA, FANB, etc.)

+Please note: the fan assignment is defined by IPMI and cannot be changed!
+Although `smfc` service implements a feature (called *Swapped zones*) in order to make the use of the fans more suitable.

 In this service a fan control logic is implemented for both zones which can:

  1. read the zone's temperature from Linux kernel